 The Safe Lot is managed through a partnership of three organizations.
 The University Temple Methodist Church (U Temple) leases the parking spaces and hosts regular activities for Safe Lot residents.
 Urban League does intake, case management, and is primarily responsible for the Safe Lot residents.
 UHeights provides the free parking spaces and activities for the Safe Lot residents.

 When does the Safe Lot operate?

 Safe Lot residents will be allowed to park in designated spaces at UHeights at 7 pm on week nights and they will need to leave by 7 am.
 On the weekends, Safe Lot residents will be able to use the lot all day as well, except for 9 am - 2 pm on Saturdays, when the U District Farmer’s Market is in full swing.

 Who are the residents of the Safe Lot?

 The Safe Lot is comprised of up to five parking spaces that potential residents must apply for through the Urban League.
 Because Safe Lot residents are unable to use the parking lot during weekdays, there is particular emphasis on individuals who are already employed or have other places to go during the day.
 There is also an effort to give priority to families, students, and elderly living in vehicles (CBS News did a powerful piece that followed two families in the Seattle area living out of their vehicles).
 RVs or other similar vehicles will not be permitted at the Safe Lot.

-All incoming residents are given background checks and will not be admitted if deemed a potential threat to the UHeights community, such as repeated violent offenses, a history of severe drug and alcohol abuse, or other factors.
+All incoming residents are given background checks and will not be admitted if deemed a potential threat to the UHeights community.